johanengstrand/xbee-resources/README.md

 The Sparkfun Xbee Explorer USB is probably the best-performing and easiest to use unit if you do not need a microcontroller (or if the Xbee 3's Micropython capabilites in combination with some sensor is sufficient for your purposes).
 I would recommend using the Explorer USB for troubleshooting, instead of the Arduino/shield.

-On GNU/Linux this unit shows up as e.g. /dev/ttyUSB0 instead of /dev/ttyACM0 like an Arduino/shield setup; keep this in mind in case e.g. port names are hard-coded into some of your scripts.
+On GNU/Linux this device shows up as e.g. /dev/ttyUSB0 instead of /dev/ttyACM0 like an Arduino/shield setup; keep this in mind in case e.g. port names are hard-coded into some of your scripts.

 ![The Sparkfun Xbee Explorer USB.](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ffr.hobbytronics.co.uk%2Fimage%2Fcache%2Fdata%2Fsparkfun%2Fxbee_explorer_usb-250x250.jpg&f=1&nofb=1)

-## Configuring XBee modules in XCTU
+## Configuring Xbee modules in XCTU

 Xbee 3 radios come pre-loaded with Zigbee firmware, so if you want to use IEEE 802.15.4 (which has lower overhead than Zigbee) you must flash the 802.15.4 firmware, if it has not already been done by someone else.